 Tell me about yourself.

-The best answer to this common open-ended interview question should touch on who you are as a professional.
+The best answer to this common open-ended interview question should focus on who you are as a professional.
 Think about your career and the skills you use every day.
-These skills are what the interviewer wants to learn about.
+The interviewer wants to learn about these skills.

 What are your strengths?